f-eq-ma/bdn9/README.md

 * Setup QMK MSYS environment per instructions
 * Installed in a "qmk_firmware" folder.
 Mention it because, that folder may be seen in the below examples AND it is arbitrary.
 * The install of QMK MSYS and its setup downloaded a ton of files...like 3.7 GB and nearly 80,000 files.
 My anti-virus was NOT happy with the extra work, and I am pretty sure my work laptop was flagged for IT Security to take a look at.
-* The setup of QMK clones their github repo...that is another 700 MB and 35,000 files.
+* The setup of QMK, clones their github repo...that is another 700 MB and 35,000 files.

 Note: QMK MSYS appears to be a Unix environment on Windows...so nice and comfortable for me.